United Real Estate Launches Specialty Properties Group, an AI-Powered Suite of Websites

 SEO-driven technology produces cost-efficiencies for lead acquisition and conversion through United's proprietary Bullseye™ Cloud-Based Productivity Platform

-DALLAS, June 7, 2022 /PRNewswire/ -- United® Real Estate has announced the launch of its Specialty Properties Group (SPG) websites.
+DALLAS, June 8, 2022 /PRNewswire-PRWeb/ -- United® Real Estate has announced the launch of its Specialty Properties Group (SPG) websites.
 Lifestyle.UnitedRealEstate.com is a collection of websites featuring AI and machine learning designed to enhance proprietary SEO algorithms for United's lead acquisition program.
 The technology-first strategy is converting more buyer and seller leads while significantly reducing the company's acquisition and transaction costs.

 Together, the SPG collection is producing organic website traffic and business leads for United's Agent-centered inbound lead program, powered by 2.1+ million listings.
 The collection includes: